Review of Neutral Naturalness: Introduction

+Because the color-neutral top-partner masses can be lower, the tuning in the frameworks that describe them is reduced.
+In other words, such models are more natural, but the top partners may be difficult to produce experimentally.
+However, the color neutral structure can only explain a little hierarchy, typically requiring a UV completion with new colored states at the few TeV scale.
+Consequently, direct experimental probes of the naturalness of the Higgs sector may require even higher-energy colliders than the LHC~\cite{Curtin:2015bka} and remain a motivating target for the next generation of machines and detectors~\cite{Alekhin:2015byh,Fujii:2017vwa,Curtin:2018mvb,CEPCStudyGroup:2018ghi,CLIC:2018fvx,FCC:2018byv,AlAli:2021let,Black:2022cth,Adhikary:2024nlv,MammenAbraham:2024gun,PBC:2025sny,FCC:2025lpp,Abidi:2025dfw}.

-All known realizations of (color) neutral naturalness feature a discrete symmetry that relates SM fields to colorless counterparts.
-Though these partner fields are neutral under SM color, the quark partners are charged under an $SU(3)$ gauge group that is related to SM color by the discrete symmetry.
+All known realizations of neutral naturalness feature a discrete symmetry that relates SM fields to colorless counterparts.
+Though these partner fields are neutral under SM color, the quark partners are typically charged under an SU(3) gauge group that is related to SM color by the discrete symmetry.
 Consequently, neutral naturalness motivates certain classes of rich hidden sectors, with a variety of particles and forces.
 What is more, the rich structure of these hidden sectors is related (at least in part) to the SM by the discrete symmetry.
 This leads to correlations between precision SM measurements and dark sector structure.

 The Higgs always links the SM to these new sectors.
 The colorless partners must couple to the Higgs with SM field-like strength in order to protect the Higgs mass.
 This ensures the Higgs sector acts as a portal between the SM and the new sector.
 However, the manifestations of this connection can vary from one concrete model to another, as do other phenomenological consequences.
-The purpose of our review is to map this rich diversity so that new researchers can more easily investigate and extend them.
+The purpose of our review is to map this rich diversity so that more researchers can more easily investigate and extend them.

 This review is organized by topic so that readers may easily navigate to the aspects of neutral naturalness they are most interested in.
 This leads to some redundancy, as many works are relevant to multiple sections.
 We begin, in Sec.~\ref{s.models}, with an overview of the various specific realizations of neutral naturalness.
-The twin Higgs scenario is emphasized due to the growing body of modifications that have been made to its basic structure as well as the several UV completions that have been suggested.
+The twin Higgs scenario is emphasized because it provides a simple, concrete realization of many of the qualities that arise in other models.
+In addition, there is a growing body of modifications that have been made to its basic structure and the several UV completions that have been suggested.
 We then broadly classify models as being related to SUSY or to pNGB Higgs constructions.